AlanKev117/data-engineering-deliverables/Prerequisites.md

 # Prerequisites

-You need to follow some first steps prior to deploy the data pipeline
+You need to follow some first steps prior to deploying the data pipeline.

 ## Required software